-Our home on the North Oregon Coast is rainy, windy and gray for much of the year.
-Dramatic winter storms, roaring winds, and crashing surf make for atmospheric seaside visits followed by warm-up drinks back home.
+Here at Walnut, we know all about the comforts of the "hot whisky" in foul winter weather.
+Our home on the North Oregon Coast is rainy, windy and gray with dramatic winter storms during the holiday seasons.
+Roaring winds and crashing surf make for atmospheric seaside visits followed by warm-up drinks back home.

 An Irish coffee glass is traditional, but since this is a hot, cozy drink, a nice big mug works just as well.